NilsSchnorr/HapticCollectionMediaPlayer/html_content/README.md

 This directory contains HTML templates for displaying objects with 3D models when NFC chips are detected.

-## Important: Offline Setup

-For the 3D viewer to work offline (without internet connection), you need to download the Three.js library files.
-See `js/README.md` for download instructions.

 ## Files

 1. **zeus.html** - A complete example page for the Zeus object with two-row layout
-2. **apollo.html** - Another example showing how to use the template
 3. **object_template.html** - A generic template that can be customized for any object
 4. **models/** - Directory for storing 3D model files (GLTF/GLB format)
 5. **images/** - Directory for storing reference images